cwcyau/ai-safety-design/scenario1.md

 # Scenario 1

+*The following is a scenario involving a hypothetical AI-based medical device.
+Any resemblence to a real AI product is unintentional.*

 ## Description

 An AI system is used in a hospital to analyse cancer biopsy images and support pathologists in deciding which cases require urgent attention.